How to Structure Semantic Color Tokens for Accessibility

 - Inventory Hardcoded Values: Run

-grep -rn '#[0-9a-fA-F]\{3,6\}' src/to catalog all direct color usage.
-Export results to a CSV mapping files to hex values. - Generate AST Codemods: Use
+grep -rn '#[0-9a-fA-F]\{3,6\}' src/to catalog all direct color usage. - Generate AST Codemods: Use

-stylelint/no-hardcoded-colors) to block new hardcoded values.
+--legacy-primary: var(--color-action-primary);) to maintain visual parity during rollout. - Enforce & Deprecate: Add Stylelint rules to block new hardcoded values.
 Remove legacy hex values component-by-component, verifying contrast ratios after each merge.

 Diagnostic Matrix